Brain Tumors: Treatment Questions

 How will we know if treatment worked?

-What are my options if the treatment doesn't work or the tumor comes back?
+What are my choices if the treatment doesn't work or the tumor comes back?